 🐾 Formal Acknowledgment & Declaration

-Broadway Bark Dog Park occupies private property leased to the Broadway Park North Metropolitan District at no cost.
-I understand that this is a transitional use — the land will eventually be developed — and I am not asking to change that.
-The owner invested in park amenities and daily maintenance and security, making this land available to the public in the interim through a property tax exemption granted by the City and County of Denver.
-The City's role in forcing changes to state law and now actively revoking that exemption has forced the park to close.
+Broadway Bark Dog Park occupies land leased to the Broadway Park North Metropolitan District No. 1 at no cost.
+I understand that this is a transitional use β€” the land will eventually be developed β€” and I am not asking to change that.
+The owner has contributed to the installation of the park amenities and daily maintenance and security, making this land available to the public in the interim through a property tax exemption granted by the City and County of Denver.
+The City's role in forcing changes to state law and now actively revoking that exemption will force the park to close unless City Council votes to reinstate the exemption.
 By signing below, I declare my belief that this park serves the public interest, that the City Council should reinstate the exemption so long as the property continues to serve as public open space, and that Denver should actively incentivize property owners to make transitional land available for public benefit.

 You must check this box to complete your registration.